Academic Programs, Instructional Facilities and Faculty

 Davis & Elkins College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC).
 The College’s accreditation through 2020-21 was reaffirmed by the HLC Mid-cycle Review Team (view the report) following its September on-campus visit.

 The associate degree nursing program is accredited by the Accreditation Commission for Education in Nursing.
 The program is also accredited by the West Virginia Board of Examiners for Registered Professional Nurses.
-The RN-BSN Degree Completion Program has been granted “candidacy” status from the NLN Commission for Nursing Education and is pursuing accreditation.

 The theater program at Davis & Elkins College is an accredited, institutional member of the National Association of Schools of Theatre (NAST).